 As mentioned previously, all public vendor registration fields will also be displayed in the Subcontractor Listing Table.

-Once the feature is made available to your portal, it can be enabled on a project-level when creating projects using the Project Creation Wizard.
+Once the feature is made available to your portal, it can be enabled on a project-level when creating projects using the Edit Project page.
+To access, navigate to your main Project Details page, then click Actions -> Edit Project.

 In the Vendor's perspective, the subcontractor listing can be found beneath Public Document Takers on the Opportunity page.
 However, keep in mind that this feature is independent of the Public Document Takers, which means that it will be visible even if Public Document Takers is not enabled.